jamesW57/jw-et720-2022-0519-final/README.md

 An introductory scalable web application using Angular.
 Angular uses Typescript, the better version of Javascript.
-Components suchs as alerts, shipping, details, and cart make up an interactive whole that can easily changed and maintained.
+Components suchs as alerts, shipping, details, and cart make up an interactive whole that can be easily changed and maintained.

 ![](screenshots/alerts.png)